data-8/su24/acknowledgements.md

 Created by Brandon Lee Concepcion
 {: .no_toc .text-delta }

-* This page is still in beta, so we apologize that this section does not yet curretly work for dark mode.
+* This page is still in beta, so we apologize that this section does not yet currently work for dark mode.
 We're looking to fix this issue soon!

 ## Curriculum Contributors